R.E.P.O. official header art showing robot scavengers in a haunted industrial facility.

 2. Content Warning

 Pick this if your group loves the chaos side of R.E.P.O. more than the heavier fear.
 The core appeal is similar: panic, messy teamwork, and runs that are fun because something ridiculous happened.
 The tone is more playful, which makes it easier to recommend to groups that bounce off straight horror.
+This is usually the first softer pivot before you widen out into non-horror chaos picks.
+If that lighter branch sounds right, the next click is usually games like Content Warning.

 Best for: groups that want a lighter, funnier version of the same energy.